elementary-Inc/blog/_posts/2021/2021-11-30-elementary-os-6-odin-updates-november-2021.md

 ## Other Fixes & Updates

-We fixed a couple of issues discovered in the system stylesheet; namely, the accent color in IBus candidate window and the font style for labels in header bars (visible in Japanese).
+We fixed a couple of issues discovered in the system stylesheet; namely, the accent color in IBus candidate window and the font style for labels in header bars for Japanese characters.
 We updated the Network indicator to prevent blank lines in the list of VPNs.
 And as always, there are translation updates, code cleanups, and other under-the-hood improvements included with these updates across the OS and apps.

 For developers, we added a `min_length` property for `Granite.ValidatedEntry` and released a new `Granite.HyperTextView` for navigable URLs in text views.
 On the icons front, we released new `preferences-desktop-font*` icons, additional sizes for `playlist-queue` and `emblem-downloads`, redesigned the PDF file type, and removed arrows from Copy and Paste actions.
 Lastly, we released version 6.0.4 of the Flatpak platform with the latest Granite, icons, and stylesheet updates.

 <aside markdown="1">
->We prioritize our work based directly off of the feedback we receive
+>We prioritize our work based directly off of the feedback we receive.
 </aside>

 If you're experiencing an issue that wasn't fixed in this month's updates—or if you have an idea for a new feature—we'd love to hear from you.
 We prioritize our work based directly off of the feedback we receive.
 Be sure to check out our [issue reporting guide](https://docs.elementary.io/contributor-guide/feedback/reporting-issues) for tips and more info.